trappedinspacetime/qrubberband/README.md

 # qrubberband
 For those who use `X server` and `compiz window manager`  there is a glitch that prevents proper drawing of rectangle ( rubberbanding ) on the screen while dragging the mouse ( moving mouse with left button pressed).

 I conconcted it from the info I found on the net and QT documentation.
-It works with **miam** screenshot tool.
+It works with **maim** https://github.com/naelstrof/maimscreenshot tool.
 It's based on QT4.

 To build it on Ubuntu you need to have QT4 installed.